 Croton Pest or Diseases

 The Croton plant is heat and deer resistant.
-However, be on a lookout for spider mites indoors, which is a common pest problem for this plant indoors.
+However, be on the lookout for spider mites indoors, which is a common pest problem for this plant indoors.

 They cause yellow spots, which may be hard to notice due to the splashy natural yellow marking on the leaves.